shehanpeiris/JS30/README.md

 Second attempt at Wes Bos' JavaScript30 course

 ### Latest Video
-Module 12: Key Sequence Detection
+Module 13: Slide in on scroll